 2016 BTI Client Service All Star Team's 30 Top IP Lawyers

-Recognized by The World's Leading Trademark Professionals 2017
+Recognized in World Trademark Review's list of The World's Leading Trademark Professionals 2017

 Georgetown University Law Center (JD, 1997)